raspberrypilearning/parents-guide/using.md

 | hostname -I | hostname         | `hostname -I`                      | Display the IP address of the Raspberry Pi                         |

 ### A note on tilde
 - The tilde symbol `~` is used to represent the `home` folder.
 This is normally `/home/pi`.
-So when you type `ls ~/` this is the same as typing `ls /home/pi`
+So when you type `ls ~/`, this is the same as typing `ls /home/pi`.

 ## Installing new software

 At some point you'll most probably want to install some new software onto your Raspberry Pi.
 Again, it is easiest to use the terminal to do this.

-- You can search for software that is available to install, but you need to update the software list first.
+- You can search for software that is available to install, but you need to update the software list first

 ``` bash
 sudo apt-get update